This tutorial lets you jump into Bedrock quickly.

 Congratulations, you got Bedrock up and running!

 To use Bedrock, start making some templates!
-Import your custom CSS in
+Some things to try:

 content/templates.
 Read more about pages.